top of page

 I can help you determine which instrument is appropriate for your specific goal.

-I am a Certified Legal Document Preparer (CLDP #82247) and Notary Public.
-I am not an attorney and do not provide legal or tax advice and communications are not protected by attorney-client privilege and may be disclosed if subpoenaed.
+No. You work with a Certified Legal Document Preparer (CLDP #82247) and Notary Public.
+You do not receive legal or tax advice, and your communications are not protected by attorney-client privilege.
+In Arizona, legal document preparers can assist with document preparation without attorney supervision.

 No. I handle the entire recording process for you.
 I utilize electronic recording (e-recording) where possible, which typically results in your document being officially filed the same day I receive your signed originals in the mail.